rsyncOSX/mydocsy/content/en/docs/VerifyRemote.md

 based on a rudimentary evaluation of a push and pull data comparison.
 The function also requiere version 3.x of rsync to be installed and enabled.

-**It is still in development for the upcoming version 2.2.2.** The following screenshots are from the development.
+**It is still in development for the upcoming version 2.2.2.** The following screenshots are from the development and **not** yet in the release candidate.

 {{< /alert >}}